- Things to Do

 46. Tower at Victoria Beach - A Laguna Beach landmark, this medieval-looking tower is located just north of Victoria Beach.
 Built in 1926, it was designed as a private spiraling staircase for beach access from above.
 Today the tower is closed; however it can still be viewed only at low tide.

 47. Spring Fever Surfabout - The Spring Fever Surfabout is held over Memorial Day weekend at Thalia Street.
 This one-day surf contest is a great event for the whole family.
 Catch some sun as you watch surfers duke it out in the water.

-48. Plein Air Painting Invitational - Each October, 50 of the best plein air painters in the country are invited to compete in the Plein Air Painting Invitational hosted by the Laguna Plein Air Painters Association.
+48. Plein Air Painting Invitational - Every October, 50 of the best plein air painters in the country are invited to compete in the Plein Air Painting Invitational hosted by the Laguna Plein Air Painters Association.
 Watch the creative process unfold in front of your eyes as you stroll along the bluffs or in the parks.
 Later enjoy the opportunity to view or purchase works of art.

 50. Thousand Steps Beach - Located between 9th and 10th streets on South Coast Hwy., Thousand Steps Beach is an intimate cove featuring views of some of the area's most magnificent private homes.
 It's one of Laguna's hot surf spots and is also known for sand volleyball.
 (There are approx. 230 steps; however it "feels" like 1,000 steps!)

 51. Sawdust Art Festival Winter Fantasy - From mid-November to mid-December, the Sawdust Art Festival holds their annual Winter Fantasy festival.
 Check out this unique holiday event every weekend, featuring fine art and crafts from more than 100 exhibitors.
 Purchase unique holiday gifts for your loved ones.